Motherwort

 • Digestive Ease: Soothes stress-related digestive upset through antispasmodic properties.
 Helps relieve nervous stomach and anxiety-induced discomfort.

-Consult healthcare professionals before use, especially when managing health conditions or taking medications2.
+Consult healthcare professionals before use, especially when managing health conditions or taking medications.2

 leonurus cardiaca, lamiaceae, motherwort